oak-hu/oak-hu.github.io/content/2024-2025/Knowledge of Meaning.md

   * Full understanding requires, say, catching allusions; but knowledge of truth-condition is a central dimension.
 * Obvious generalizations: to understand an imperative is to know under what conditions it is obeyed; to understand an interrogative is to know...?

-Do we really want to say our philosophical opponents (say, Graham Priest) who disagree with us about the meanings to sentences don't understand the sentences they're uttering?
+Do we really want to say our philosophical opponents who disagree with us about the meanings to sentences don't understand the sentences they're uttering?

 Why assume anything like this is true?
-I don't know the truth-conditions in any transparent guise (say, a non-transparent disquotational schema?
-What if it's really, really context-sensitive?).
+I don't know the truth-conditions in any transparent guise (say, with a disquotational schema)?
+What if it's really, really context-sensitive?
+What if the truth-conditions are vague, and so unknowable?

 ### 2. What is a sentence?